William Toti: Crimson Tide

-Inspired by his relationship with screenwriter Schiffer, Toti then authored a sequel to Crimson Tide, titled The Genocide Game.
-The plot-line of The Genocide Game involved Crimson Tide lead character Hunter (played by Denzel Washington), with Hunter, in command of Los Angeles-class fast attack submarine USS Indianapolis, the same submarine which Toti himself would later command.
+Toti then authored a sequel to Crimson Tide, titled "The Genocide Game."
+The plot-line of "The Genocide Game" involved Crimson Tide lead character Hunter in command of Los Angeles-class fast attack submarine USS Indianapolis.
 In The Genocide Game, Hunter discovers an Iranian submarine that has been taken control of by al-Qaeda terrorists, who then use the Iranian submarine to threaten New York City.
-Toti shared the script with Schiffer, and the two of them collectively pitched this story to Bruckheimer, who rejected the idea of doing a sequel.
+Toti shared the script with Crimson Tide screenwriter Michael Schiffer, and the two of them collectively pitched this story to Bruckheimer, who rejected the idea of doing a sequel.
 Toti then entered the screenplay into the Academy of Motion Pictures Arts and Sciences Nicholl Screenwriting Contest where The Genocide Game finished as a 2001 semi-finalist.

+Ministry

+Subsequent to retiring from industry, Toti began Christian theological studies at Grace School of Theology, received ordination as a Christian minister in December 2024, and started a ministry named “No Greater Love,” located in Brevard County, Florida, to serve active duty and veteran families.

+Works

+Books

+———.
+Toti, William.
+(2022) From CO to CEO: A Practical Guide for Transitioning from Military to Industry Leadership.
+Nashville, TN: Forefront Books.
+ISBN 978-1-63763-063-1.